NVIDIA DOCA IP Fragmentation Application Guide

 Supported Modes:

-Quad Port Mode: Independent unidirectional forwarding from Port A → Port B and Port C → Port D.
+Quad Port Mode (Multiport): Independent unidirectional forwarding from Port A ↔ Port B and Port C ↔ Port D.

+In this mode, the direction of the traffic is isolated to go through two ports each time.

 Notes: